dawelab/CDH_Distribution_In_Maize/5_CheckDataQuality/README.md

 ## 5. Check Data Quality
 1. This checks that the filtering by mapping quality is treating all my datasets roughly the same for all SGEs.
+Plots derived from these are available in 5.1_Plots
 >1.
 Ab10
 >2.
 B chromosome
 >3.
 K10L2